 Fat Grafting Specialists at The Naderi Center, Dr. Jessica Kulak and Dr. Erica Anderson

-Depending on the desired location of fat grafting, you can trust the plastic surgery specialists at The Naderi Center.
-Double board certified facial plastic surgeon, Dr. Jessica Kulak has extensive experience with facial fat grafting and routinely performs it as either solo procedure or in combination with other facial cosmetic surgery.
-Double board certified plastic surgeon, Dr. Erica Anderson routinely performs body fat transfer procedures often times in combination with other body plastic surgery procedures.
+When it comes to fat grafting, you can trust the plastic surgery specialists at The Naderi Center.
+Double Board Certified facial plastic surgeon, Dr. Jessica Kulak has extensive experience with facial fat grafting and routinely performs it as either solo procedure or in combination with other facial cosmetic surgery.
+Double Board Certified plastic surgeon, Dr. Erica Anderson routinely performs body fat transfer procedures often times in combination with other body plastic surgery procedures.
 Dr. Erica Anderson is expert at performing the well recognized SAFE Liposuction technique in combination with her fat grafting procedure in order to preserve the maximum amount of healthy fat cells for the transfer.

 Schedule your Fat Transfer Consultation